 State of the Union

-The State of the Union address was February 12, 2013 at 9:00 PM.
-It was televised on major networks and news channels.
-Find the text and video in the sidebar of this page.
+The State of the Union address will be on January 28, 2014 at 9:00 PM.
+It will be televised on major networks and news channels, and streamed online.
+After the speech, you can find the text and video in the sidebar of this page.

 What is the purpose of the State of the Union Address?